-Below is a step-by-step Introduction to Spanish.
-These lessons will teach you how to speak in the present about the present.
-To learn how to speak about events which occurred in the past, go to Lessons on the Preterite.
-These lessons assume you have NEVER studied Spanish.
+Our Spanish for Beginners - Spanish 101 course is a step-by-step introduction to Spanish.
+These basic Spanish lessons will teach you how to speak in the present about the present.
+To learn how to speak about events which occurred in the past, go to Spanish 101 - Preterite.
+The lessons in this Spanish for Beginners course assume you have NEVER studied Spanish.

 Regardless of your chosen your career, one of the best career choices you can make is to learn a foreign language.
-Learning Spanish will open the door to another culture and enhance your career opportunities not only in the United States, but also in Mexico Central America, and South America.
+Our Spanish for Beginners - Spanish 101 course, along with our conversational Spanish course, will open the door to another culture and enhance your career opportunities not only in the United States, but also in Mexico Central America, and South America.

 Possessing strong Spanish skills will give you an edge when applying for many job openings.
 Your unique ability will set you apart from other applicants, in fact, other applicants will seem lazy and unmotivated in comparison.
 Your ability to speak Spanish will clearly demonstrate to a potential employer that you have self-discipline and you can keep focused on a difficult goal until to achieve it.